rightedges/the-ml-vision-book/chapters/4-use-cases.md

 ### Workplace Safety
 Warehouses are dangerous places.
 Forklifts and humans often share the same aisles.
 Vision systems can act as an "Invisible Bubble" around heavy machinery.
 If a person enters the "Danger Zone" of a forklift, the model detects the "Person" and triggers an automatic emergency brake.
 This isn't just about identifying a human; it's about understanding the **Spatial Relationship** between two Tensors (Chapter 1) in a 3D space.

+## 🤖 The Hand-Eye Coordination: Robotics and Autonomous Systems

+Perhaps the most literal application of "eyes for machines" is found in robotics.
+In this field, vision is not just about identifying an object; it is about providing the feedback loop required for **Action**.

+### Robotic Manipulation and "Bin Picking"
+In many warehouses, a major challenge is "Random Bin Picking."
+A bin is filled with thousands of parts in a jumbled mess.
+A robot arm needs to pick up one part at a time.
+To do this, the robot uses a vision model to perform **Instance Segmentation** (Chapter 2).
+It doesn't just see a "pile"; it sees the distinct boundaries of the topmost part.
+- **The 3D Bridge**: The model translates the 2D grid of pixels (Chapter 1) into a 3D coordinate.
+This is the "Perception-to-Action" bridge.
+If the model is off by even a few millimeters, the robot arm will crash or miss.
+This requires the extreme **Spatial Precision** we discussed in the science of labeling.

+### Autonomous Mobile Robots (AMR)
+Unlike traditional robots bolted to a floor, AMRs (like autonomous delivery bots or hospital assistants) must navigate "unstructured" environments—places where things move and change.
+These robots use **Real-time Object Detection** (Chapter 3) to build a map of their surroundings.
+They use "Spotlight" attention (Transformers) to look ahead and predict if a door is opening or if a person is about to cross their path.
+- **The Latency Trap**: For a moving robot, **Latency** (Chapter 5) is the enemy.
+By the time a "Cloud" model (Chapter 5) tells the robot there is an obstacle, the robot may have already hit it.
+This makes **Edge Intelligence** the literal "brain" that keeps the robot safe and functional.

 ## 🌿 The Silent Watchman: Conservation and Agriculture

 Finally, ML Vision is helping us protect the planet in ways that were previously too expensive or too labor-intensive.